Is the Keto Diet Good for Diabetics?

 Is a ketogenic diet good for type 2 diabetes?

-To understand whether a keto diet is good for diabetics, we need to understand what goes on in the bodies of people with diabetes.
+In some cases, the ketogenic diet can be good for patients with type 2 diabetes short-term.
+To fully understand whether a keto diet is good for diabetics, we need to understand what goes on in the bodies of people with diabetes.

 Diabetes is a condition in which there are high blood glucose levels.
 In people with type 1 diabetes, the body doesn’t make any insulin--the hormone that regulates blood sugar.
 Type 1 diabetes is usually diagnosed in childhood and requires lifelong diabetes medication.
 The more common form, type 2 diabetes, occurs if there are low insulin levels or the body does not use insulin properly due to changes in insulin sensitivity.

-When we eat carbohydrates, our body breaks them down and turns them into sugars which enter the blood.
-The higher the blood sugar levels, the more the need for insulin.
+When we eat carbohydrates, our body breaks them down and turns them into sugars that enter the blood.
+The higher the blood sugar levels, the more insulin is needed.
 Given that people with diabetes don’t make enough insulin or don’t use insulin properly, you can see how very low carb diets like the keto diet might be beneficial for blood sugar control.